kubesphere/website/content/en/docs/application-store/app-lifecycle-management.md

    ![test-deploy](/images/docs/appstore/application-lifecycle-management/test-deploy.jpg)

+   {{< notice note >}}

+   If you don't want test the app, you can submit it for review directly.
+However, it is recommended that you test your app deployment and function first before you submit it for review, especially in a production environment.
+This helps you detect any problems in advance and accelerate the review process.

+   {{</ notice >}}

 8. Select the cluster and project to which you want to deploy the app, check the app configuration, and then click **Deploy**.

    ![select-project](/images/docs/appstore/application-lifecycle-management/select-project.jpg)